A Brief Rundown of the Law School Admissions Timeline

 This, as you can imagine, is the stuff you have under your control.
 Just remember that anything you do goes through CAS, and so you still shouldn’t be waiting until the last day for any of this.

 Well, those are the big things.
 In addition, you should be considering the number and scope of schools you’re interested in now.
 The more schools you apply to, the more time and money it costs to apply.
 If you need financial help, you’ll need to apply for fee waivers from LSAC and the law schools to which you’re applying.
-Start that stuff early, and good luck!
+Start that stuff early, and don’t forget to use our free LSAT prep resources, from a personalizable study planner to practice test with detailed analytics on where you need to improve.

 Search the Blog